yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 This may be an issue when the client expects to connect to the server (e.g., a mail server) with multiple identities.
 Implementations SHOULD allow the user to opt out of pinning, either in general or for particular servers.

+## Ticket Protection Key Management

+While the ticket format is not mandated by this document, we RECOMMEND using authenticated encryption to protect it.
+Some of the algorithms commonly used for authenticated encryption, e.g. GCM, are highly vulnerable to nonce reuse, and this problem is magnified in a cluster setting.
+Therefore implementations that choose AES-128-GCM MUST adopt one of these two alternatives:

+* Partition the nonce namespace between cluster members and use monotonic counters on each member, e.g. by setting the nonce to the concatenation of the cluster member ID and an incremental counter.
+* Generate random nonces but avoid the so-called birthday bound, i.e. never generate more than 2**64 encrypted tickets for the same ticket pinning protection Key.

 # IANA Considerations